shraddhasinha7777/academic_task_manager/README.md

 It is designed to help students and individuals organize tasks efficiently, prioritize work intelligently, and reduce academic decision fatigue.

 The application uses a rule-based smart priority system to highlight urgent and important tasks, making daily planning easier and more effective.
-Unlike traditional to-do list applications, this system evaluates task urgency and importance to guide users toward the most critical tasks first, helping improve focus and productivity.
+Unlike traditional to-do list applications, this system evaluates task urgency and importance to guide users toward the most important work first, improving focus, productivity, and time management.
 ---

 ## Key Features